Return to top

 Garlic, onions and chilies sauteeing in a large pot on the stove.

-Add Veggies & Spices: Stir in the garlic, ginger and tomato, cook until softened.
-Add the carrot and green peas.
-Stir through the paprika, turmeric, garam masala, coriander and salt.
+Add veggies and spices: I stir in the garlic, ginger, and tomato and cook until softened.
+Then I stir in the carrot and green peas, along with paprika, turmeric, garam masala, coriander, and salt.

 Carrots and peas sauteeing with spices in a large pot.

-Cook: Add 3 cups of water and bring to a boil, cover and cook until the vegetables are tender.
+Add water and cook: At this point, I add 3 cups of water and bring to a boil, cover, and cook until the vegetables are tender.

 Water added to veggies and spices in a pot on the stove.